C o l i n M c M o r r a n

-Length of therapy will depend upon the nature of the issues presented, however I find that mid to long-term counselling gives the best results.
+Length of counselling will depend upon the nature of the issues presented, however I find that long-term therapy gives the best results.

-I keep my client list small.
-I work with a maximum of five clients at any one time and so having no more than five counselling hours per week allows me the luxury of focusing my energies and skills more intensely both during and between sessions.
+I keep my private client list small, which allows me the luxury of focusing my energies and skills more intensely both during and between sessions.

 Sessions are 60 minutes in length and typically take place once a week.

-1 hour session face to face: £50 - suspended due to COVID-19
+1 hour session face to face: £50 - I'm now working exclusively online

 1 hour session online: £40